Shade-of-Singularity/Eclipse/README.md

-# Eclipse
+# About ServiceCore
-Is a Service-based Unity Foundation Library with community-modding support.
-Uses UniTask for async initialization.
-Release for non-Unity environments is planned for later.

-Eclipse enforces service access via static declarations in `ICustomService : IService<ICustomService>`, but in return provides exceptionally high performance.
+**ServiceCore** - is a high-performance library for managing (initializing, terminating) services at runtime, with complete (optional) community modding support.

-It should be used as a core for your application to support proper runtime modding.
+It can be used either as an utility library, or as a core for your application or game (Especially if you want it to support modding from a get-go)

+And it utilizes UniTask for async initialization and termination.

+Services can be initialized in a multi-threaded context as well, even when used in Unity.

 ## Benchmarks
+Here is a benchmark for aquiring a service:
 ```C#
 Benchmark                       | Best (Avr.)(μs) | Worst (Avr.)(μs) | Complexity
 ------------------------------- | --------------- | ---------------- | ----------